Zak Crawley: International arrival in 2020

 Crawley signed a three-year contract extension with Kent in March 2020.
 In May, he was named in a group of 55 players to begin training ahead of international fixtures during the COVID-19 pandemic and in June was included in England's 30-man squad to start training behind closed doors for the Test series against the West Indies.
 He played in the first two Tests of the summer, scoring 76 in the second innings of the first Test to increase his Test match highest score, before playing in the second Test against Pakistan in August, scoring a half-century in a rain-affected match.

 He went on to make his maiden Test century in the following match, his eighth Test match, scoring 171 not out on the first day, passing his previous best first-class score in the process.
-On the second day of the match, Crawley went on to score 267 runs before being stumped, an innings which included a new England fifth wicket record partnership of 359 runs with Jos Buttler.
+On the second day of the match, Crawley went on to score 267 runs before being stumped, an innings which included a new England record fifth wicket partnership of 359 runs with Jos Buttler.
 Crawley's 267 became the second-highest maiden century scored by an England batsman in Test cricket, behind R. E. Foster's 287, and he became the third-youngest double centurion for England.
 Crawley's performances during 2020 led to him being named as one of the Wisden Cricketers of the Year in the 2021 edition of the almanack.
 Crawley is a top-order batsman who has been described as "very strong" technically and as a "natural stroke maker".

 Crawley's long-standing mentor is former Kent captain Rob Key.
 Key has coached Crawley and the pair aim to meet regularly throughout the cricket season.
 During the 2020 summer Crawley credited the work he had done with Key in helping his development, saying "I do as much as work as I can ... during the summers."